News & Notices

 Minimum of five years of increasingly responsible senior management experience in municipal government or other governmental agencies or comparable leadership and management experience in public, nonprofit or private organizations.

-The personnel committee of the Ortonville Village Council will review applications, interview selected candidates and make recommendations to the council.
-Ortonville Village Council will ultimately approve the hiring of the village manager.
+The personnel committee of the Ortonville Village Council will review applications, interview selected candidates and make recommendations to the Ortonville Village Council for the approval of the hiring of the village manager.

 How to apply: